rapratama2005/CS3-Group-Project/README.md

 letap nahor (special "Whaaat!") - Confuses the enemy, enemy loses 5 attack Nature Boy (Special "Ivy Talk") - If health is less than 5, they fail.
-Rizzler PanARABREAD (Special "Hard Carry") - Roll a dice, picks a random element and uses that attack Intellectual (Special "AP Research") - Evoles into Mrs. Kleiber, and attacks with "alright so" (stuns the enemy, enemy's strength is decreased until Mrs. Kleiber leaves the field) has 20 health.
+Rizzler PanARABREAD (Special "Hard Carry") - Roll a dice, picks a random element and uses that attack Intellectual (Special "AP Research") - Evoles into Mrs. Kleiber, and attacks with special ability "alright so" (stuns the enemy, enemy's strength is decreased until Mrs. Kleiber leaves the field) has 20 health.
-Pokemon Comp Sci Game (2 player game)
+Pokemon Comp Sci Game (2 player game).
+Mrs. Kleiber (Special "Alright so") - stuns the enemy, enemy's strength is decreased until Mrs. Kleiber leaves the field.
 - Graphic Component (Paint) and Data Component
 - Deck Cards
 - Each Card has an ability